steveshogren/blog-source/source/_posts/2014-05-04-inversed-polymorphism.markdown

 two, so you could start by breaking out a small library that uses these feature immediately.
 F# modules and classes are callable from C# just like any other DLL library.
-In my mind, this is what sets F# apart from the pack: its powerful interop on such a mature stack.
+In my mind, this is what sets F# apart from other languages: it is more powerful and safe than C#, but with high performance and interoperability with existing C# libraries.

 If you want additional reading on the topic of polymorphism, check out
 <a href="http://mitpress.mit.edu/sicp/full-text/book/book-Z-H-17.html#%_sec_2.4">section 2.4</a> in SICP.